jainharsh21/CP-LeetCode/dynamic_programming/Knapsack/01Knapsack/README.md

 ## Memoization

-It is an alternative for top-down approach(tabular)
+It is an alternative for bottom-down approach(tabular)

 Adding two lines to the recursive code memoizes it